GoodforGod/dummymaker/README.md

 ## Overall

-Scheme how all is linked together:
+How all is linked together:

 Dummy object fields should be marked with special *Gen* annotations.